 Osteoarthritis Treatment May Require a Multi-Disciplinary Medical Team

 Due to the varied treatment plans for osteoarthritis, there will likely be several health professionals involved in a patient's care.
-This integrated approach has been show to result in better pain reduction and function improvement for patients with osteoarthritis.
+This integrated approach has been shown to result in better pain reduction and function improvement for patients with osteoarthritis.
 However, with many different specialties involved, there can be differing points of view, and this may create confusion.
 The patient plays a critical role in communicating openly and honestly among this team.

 For example, members of your osteoarthritis treatment team may include a combination of the following back health professionals: